Fun Climbing Games at Indoor Walls

 Stealth is one of the best activities a beginner can do: the objective is very simple, to climb a given route or problem whilst making as little noise as possible.
 This means climbing without any foot scraping, knee banging, frantic clipping or any other wild movements.
 On easier lines this is not too demanding, but transferring the Stealth game successfully onto climbs closer to your limit requires mighty concentration.
 It is brilliant for teaching new climbers about precise foot placements, and also of the importance of technique, especially when you’re tired and just want to thug your way to the next move!

-Obviously there are many more climbing games that can be played indoors and out: we’ve included here just the briefest selection of the most popular ones.
-But if you have a good activity or game that you think is worth a mention, then why not get in touch?
+Obviously there are many more climbing games that can be played indoors and out: I’ve included here just the briefest selection of the most popular ones.
+But if you have a good activity or game that you think is worth a mention, then why not get in touch with the Climber team here?